tylerowen/Barista-Resume/README.md

 ### Skills

-- **Customer Service Excellence** – Delivering friendly and personalized service to ensure guest satisfaction.
+- **Customer Service Excellence** – Delivering friendly and personalized service to ensure guest satisfaction
+- **Bartending** - Running counter and cocktail service while upholding excellence of drink making and engaging and educating guests
-- **Espresso Machine Operation** – Skilled in using commercial espresso machines and brewing equipment.
+- **Espresso Machine Operation** – Skilled in using commercial espresso machines and brewing equipment
-- **Coffee Preparation** – Expertise in preparing a wide variety of coffee beverages, including espresso drinks, cold brew, and pour-overs.
+- **Coffee Preparation** – Expertise in preparing a wide variety of coffee beverages, including espresso drinks, cold brew, and pour-overs
-- **Team Leadership and Training** – Experience training new team members and fostering a positive team environment.
+- **Team Leadership and Training** – Experience training new team members and fostering a positive team environment
-- **Point-of-Sale (POS) Systems** – Proficient in operating and troubleshooting POS systems like Toast, Aloha, and Square for efficient order management.
+- **Point-of-Sale (POS) Systems** – Proficient in operating and troubleshooting POS systems like Toast, Aloha, and Square for efficient order management
-- **Time Management and Multitasking** – Thriving in fast-paced environments while maintaining quality and efficiency.
+- **Time Management and Multitasking** – Thriving in fast-paced environments while maintaining quality and efficiency

 ### Certifications
 - TABC
 - Food Handler's
 - Latte art class from Little City Roasters
+- Extensive spirit and wine tastings

 ### Education